ekline/draft-6man-ndp-netext/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+1.3.
+Why Network Extension protocol

+   Limitations of current approaches:

+   o  No provision for routers to learn previously delegated prefixes.

+   o  No provision for multiple prefixes delegated from multiple
+      routers.

+   o  No support for provisioning domains [RFC7556].

+   The Network Extension protocol is designed to:

+   o  Offer Requesting Nodes a means to request an extension of the
+      network from multiple routers and/or from multiple Provisioning Domains ([RFC7556]).

+   o  Compatibility with existing deployments/implementations: Support
+      models where one or more on-link prefixes may be shared by multiple hosts while Requesting Nodes may be allocated network extension resources.
+Nodes that do not implement the network extension are unaffected in a mixed deployment.

+   o  Preserve the security model of RA Guard ([RFC6105]).

+2. Network Extension Overview

+   The Network Extension protocol is designed to preserve the security model of RA Guard ([RFC6105]), while offering Requesting Nodes the means to request an extension of the network from multiple routers and/or from multiple Provisioning Domains ([RFC7556]).
+It also supports models where one or more on-link prefixes may be shared by multiple hosts while Requesting Nodes may be allocated network extension resources.

+   In order to do this, Requesting Nodes only communicate via unicast Network Extension messages with routers to which they have configured one or more routes (either statically or dynamically, e.g. a default

-Kline                   Expires January 22, 2019                [Page 2]
+Kline                   Expires January 26, 2019                [Page 3]

 Internet-Draft         IPv6 NDP Network Extension              July 2018

-2. Network Extension Overview

-   The Network Extension protocol is designed to preserve the security model of RA Guard ([RFC6105]), while offering requesting nodes the means to request an extension of the network from multiple routers and/or from multiple Provisioning Domains ([RFC7556]).
-It also supports models where one or more on-link prefixes may be shared by multiple hosts while requesting nodes may be allocated network extension resources.

-   In order to do this, requesting nodes only communicate via unicast Network Extension messages with routers to which they have configured one or more routes (either statically or dynamically, e.g. a default route or one or more RIOs).
+   route or one or more RIOs).
 This increases the number of message exchanges to up to four (RS, RA, NES, NEA), but ensures that only routers permitted to send RAs (as ensured by, for example, RA Guard [RFC6105]) can cause requesting routers to configure network extension parameters.
-It also ensures that allocating routers can continue to multicast RAs suitable for all listening nodes.
+It also ensures that Allocating Routers can continue to multicast RAs suitable for all listening nodes.

-   A requesting node MAY send a unicast Network Extension Solicitation (NES) to the link-local address of any router to which is has routes with non-zero preferred lifetimes.
+   A Requesting Node MAY send a unicast Network Extension Solicitation (NES) to the link-local address of any router to which is has routes with non-zero preferred lifetimes.
 Typically, this request can be sent after a node has received, processed, and accepted a suitable